anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 **Counseling**

-This is a multidisciplinary student mental health center for the UCLA campus.
+- This is a multidisciplinary student mental health center for the UCLA campus.
 CAPS offers an array of free services including individual counseling.
 If you suspect you are experiencing mental health problems or just need someone to talk to, you can make an appointment at John Wooden Center West, facing Drake Stadium, second floor, 310-825-0768. http://www.counseling.ucla.edu

 **Discrimination**

-UCLA is committed to maintaining a campus community that provides the stronget possible support for the intellectual and personal growth of all its members- students, faculty, and staff.
+- UCLA is committed to maintaining a campus community that provides the stronget possible support for the intellectual and personal growth of all its members- students, faculty, and staff.
 Acts intended to create a hostile climate are unacceptable.
 To file an online incident report, visit: https://equity.ucla.edu/report-an-incident/

 **Sexual harassment**

 Title IX prohibits gender discrimination, including sexual harassment, domestic and dating violence, sexual assault, and stalking.
 If you have experienced sexual harassment or sexual violence, there are a variety of resources to assist you.

-- CONFIDENTIAL RESOURCES:You can receive confidential support and advocacy at the CARE Advocacy Office for Sexual and Gender-Based Violence, A233 Murphy Hall, CAREadvocate\@careprogram.ucla.edu, (310) 206-2465.
+- __CONFIDENTIAL RESOURCES__:You can receive confidential support and advocacy at the CARE Advocacy Office for Sexual and Gender-Based Violence, A233 Murphy Hall, CAREadvocate\@careprogram.ucla.edu, (310) 206-2465.
 Counseling and Psychological Services (CAPS) also provides confidential counseling to all students and can be reached 24/7 at (310) 825-0768.

-- NON-CONFIDENTIAL RESOURCES: You can also report sexual violence or sexual harassment directly to the University's Title IX Coordinator, 2255 Murphy Hall, titleix\@conet.ucla.edu, (310) 206-3417.
+- __NON-CONFIDENTIAL RESOURCES__: You can also report sexual violence or sexual harassment directly to the University's Title IX Coordinator, 2255 Murphy Hall, titleix\@conet.ucla.edu, (310) 206-3417.
 Reports to law enforcement can be made to UCPD at (310) 825-1491.
 These offices may be required to pursue an official investigation.

 *Faculty and TAs are required under the UC Policy on Sexual Violence and Sexual Harassment to inform the Title IX Coordinator should they become aware that you or any other student has experienced sexual violence or sexual harassment.*

 **LGBTQ resource center**

-This resource center provides a range of education and advocacy services supporting intersectional identity development.
+- This resource center provides a range of education and advocacy services supporting intersectional identity development.
 It fosters unity; wellness; and an open, safe, inclusive environment for lesbian, gay, bisexual, intersex, transgender, queer, asexual, questioning, and same-gender-loving students, their families, and the entire campus community.
 Find it in the Student Activities Center, or via email lgbt\@lgbt.ucla.edu.
 Visit their website for more information: https://www.lgbt.ucla.edu/

 **International students**

-The Dashew Center provides a range of programs to promote cross-cultural learning, language improvement, and cultural adjustment.
+- The Dashew Center provides a range of programs to promote cross-cultural learning, language improvement, and cultural adjustment.
 Their programs include trips in the LA area, performances, and on-campus events and workshops.
 Visit their website for more information: https://www.internationalcenter.ucla.edu/

 **Undocumented students**

-This program provides a safe space for undergraduate and graduate undocument students.
+- This program provides a safe space for undergraduate and graduate undocument students.
 USP supports the UndocuBruin community through personalized services and resources, programs, and workshops.
 Visit their website for more information: https://www.usp.ucla.edu/

 **Student legal services**